Ietu/WEncrypt-Decrypt/README.md

 Python Encryptor and Decryptor, part of upcoming Wratheon RAT tool.
 Easy to implement into a project to encrypt or decrypt files.

-If Encryptor is run with ***no arguments***, opens a file dialog to select folder to encrypt, but it can be run with arguments.
+If Encryptor is run with ***no arguments***, opens a file dialog to select folder to encrypt, but it can be run with arguments for reasons.

 ***Decryptor is only with filedialog currently.***